 But many people struggle with an erratic sleep cycle and – of course – coffee is, in part, to blame.
 Any cup after lunch has the potential to keep you up at night.

-Cutting out coffee means that you’ll no longer have to worry about watching your bedtime move later and later throughout the course of a week.
-If you let your body take the lead, routine will become much more important than short-term stimulation.
+Cutting out coffee means that you’ll no longer have to worry about watching your bedtime move later and later throughout the week.
+If you let your body take the lead, the routine will become much more important than short-term stimulation.

 This regularity will ensure that you always get enough sleep.
 But it will also ensure that you get higher quality sleep.
 Letting your body fall into a routine will mean that you’ll no longer have to worry about restless sleep when your body isn’t ready to lie down yet.
 Cutting out coffee can go an incredibly long way in upping the quality of your rest.

 Additionally, we now know that great sleep leads to weight loss, which is another great benefit.
 You could even try a detox tea weight loss product during your coffee detox for an added fat-burning boost!